 Potential options to change or flatten a widow’s peak in women include:

 - Shaving.
 Trimming the widow’s peak using a razor is one solution.
-This is possible for a minor widow’s peak but is not viable if it is more prominent.
+This is possible for a minor widow’s peak, but it is not viable if the peak is more pronounced.
 Your hair will also grow back, leaving a patch of stubble.

 - Waxing and/or Sugaring.
 This works similarly to shaving but achieves a longer-lasting result.
-You will see a patch of stubble within a few weeks, and the procedure must be continually repeated.
+You will notice a patch of stubble within a few weeks, and the procedure must be repeated continually.

 - Depilatory Creams.
 These creams cause your hair to fall out.
 They’re often hard to apply solely to the widow’s peak and can cause irritation or burns.